Thoreme

 DIY testicular jockstraps

-A variant of the contraceptive briefs, the jockstrap is comfortable and easy to create at home
+A variation on the contraceptive slip, the jockstrap is comfortable and easy to make yourself or order.

 male contraception thermal testicular penis ring testicles contraception for men andro slip up ball jockstrap